couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

    remote cluster.
 Performing a flush operation will only delete data on the local cluster.
 Flush is disabled if there is an active outbound replica stream configured.

+<a id="couchbase-admin-tasks-xdcr-upgrades"></a>

+### Upgrading with XDCR

+As of Couchbase Server 2.2 we introduce a second replication mode known as `xmem` which performs replication on a destination cluster with the memcached prototocol.
+This is the default mode for replications for Couchbase Server 2.2+.
+The other mode which exists is known as `capi` and is over a REST protocol.
+When you upgrade Couchbase Server you need to make sure that both your source and destination clusters support the replication mode you want to use.
+You may also need to delete the replication, complete the upgrade, then recreate the replication.
+If you do not, you could experience data loss during replication:

+ - `xmem` - only 2.2 servers and above support it.
+ - `capi` - both 2.2 and pre-2.2 servers support it.

+Consider the following upgrade scenarios:

+1. Both source and destination clusters are pre-2.2 and you upgrade both to pre-2.2 versions.
+This scenario is supported since both clusters will use `capi`.
+2. Both source and destination clusters are pre-2.2 and you upgrade the destination to 2.2.
+This is a safe upgrade path since the source cluster will still communicate by default via `capi` to the destination.
+3. You upgrade only the source cluster to 2.2 and the destination is pre-2.2.
+This is not a safe upgrade path because the destination cannot receive replication via `xmem`.
+This will result in incorrect data replication and failures in conflict resolution.
+4. You upgrade both source and destination clusters from pre-2.2 to 2.2.
+This is also not a safe upgrade path because the cluster upgrades are not synchronized.
+You may complete source upgrade prior to destination upgrade.
+This may lead to incorrect data replication and failures in conflict resolution.
+5. Source is pre-2.2 an destination is Elastic Search.
+If you upgrade your source cluster to 2.2, you need to delete the replication, create it once again, and specifically use `capi` mode.
+See [Providing Advanced XDCR Settings](#admin-tasks-xdcr-advanced).

+For these scenarios 3-4 you should follow this process:

+1. Delete all XDCR replications on your source cluster.
+2. Upgrade the source cluster.
+3. Upgrade the destination cluster.
+4. Re-create your XDCR replications and select the correct mode for your clusters.
+If both clusters are upgraded to 2.2 you can use `xmem` otherwise you should use `capi` mode.

 <a id="couchbase-xdcr-conflict-resolution"></a>